tapis-project/documentation/source/technical/jobs.rst

 Directory Assignments
 ^^^^^^^^^^^^^^^^^^^^^

-The rootDir and jobWorkingDir are always assigned on system creation, so they are always available for use as macros when assigning directories in applications or job submission requests.
+The rootDir and jobWorkingDir are always assigned upon system creation, so they are available for use as macros when assigning directories in applications or job submission requests.

 When a job request is submitted, each of the job's four execution and archive system directories are assigned as follows: